sumimakito/GitPro/README.md

 Use GitHub Like a Pro

-> Please clone the repository and use "Load unpacked" to install this extension, since I have no money to submit it
+> Please clone the repository and use "Load unpacked" to install this extension
-> to the official store and I am too lazy to pack the extension on my own.
-Sumimasen.
+> since I got no money to submit it to the official store and I am too lazy to
+> pack the extension.

 |Demo|Options|
 |:-:|:-:|